leenasohail/PhysiGym/man/docstring/physigym.envs.ModelPhysiCellEnv.reset.md

             self.get_img()

-            seed: integer or None; default is None seed = None: generate a random seed. seed with this value python and PhyiCell (via the setting.xml file). seed < 0: take seed from setting.xml seed >= 0: the seed from this value and seed python and PhysiCell (via the setting.xml file).
+            seed: integer or None; default is None seed = None: generate random seeds for python and PhyiCell (via the setting.xml file). seed < 0: take seed from setting.xml seed >= 0: seed python and PhysiCell (via the setting.xml file) with this value.

             options: dictionary or None
                 reserved for possible future use.